clnair-ascm/aqpet/README.md

 ```
 ![1-s2 0-S1364815224001130-gr4_lrg](https://github.com/clnair-ascm/aqpet/assets/43085757/ea811d57-a549-495d-ada8-afdf8cbb2a6f)

 (a) Weather-normalised NO2 concentrations at North Kensington, London, and its synthetic trend generated from the control unit data. (b) Estimated policy effect of ULEZ on NO2 concentrations (difference in concentration between North Kensington and its synthetic control). (c) Estimated percentage change in NO2 concentration (positive means a decreases in concentration, the intended policy effect) due to ULEZ.
-The red dashed line in each panel indicates the announcement date of the policy, the blue dashed line indicates the implement date of the policy, and the shaded areas represent the uncertainty.
+The red dashed line in each panel indicates the announcement date of the policy, the blue dashed line indicates the implementation date of the policy, and the shaded areas represent the uncertainty.

 #### Please find the published [paper](https://doi.org/10.1016/j.envsoft.2024.106052) for more details.